CarbonLDP/carbonldp-js-sdk/doc/README.md

 static isFragmentOf( fragmentURI:string,  uri:string ):boolean
 ```

-Returns true if the first URI is a fragment od the second URI provided
+Returns true if the first URI is a fragment od the second URI provided.

 *Parameters*